-Contributions of property other than cash.-If a cooperative (other than a closely held cooperative) contributes property other than cash and the deduction claimed for the property exceeds \$500, the cooperative must attach a schedule to the return describing the kind of property contributed and the method used to determine its fair market value.
-Closely held cooperatives must complete Form 8283, Noncash Charitable Contributions, and attach it to Form 990-C. All other cooperatives generally must complete and attach Form 8283 to their returns for contributions of property other than money if the total claimed deduction for all property contributed was more than \$5,000.
+Contributions of property other than

+cash.-If a cooperative contributes property other than cash and claims a \$500 deduction for the property, it must attach a schedule to the return describing the kind of property contributed and the method used to determine its fair market value.
+Generally, cooperatives must complete and attach Form 8283, Noncash Charitable Contributions, to their returns for all contributions of property other than money if the total claimed deduction for all property contributed was more than \$5,000.